Italians have lived in England since the Roman Empire in 43 AD, and the cultures of the two countries have been intertwined for centuries.

 As well as bringing highly skilled trades to England, such as mosaic laying and terrazzo tiling, Italians have also brought their knowledge of traditional Italian food and catering.

-Rossi’s Ice Cream parlour, in Southend is a local favourite, serving traditional Italian ice cream.
-It was opened in 1932 by Pietro Rossi and until 2006 was still run by his descendants.
+Rossi’s Ice Cream parlour in Southend is a local favourite, serving traditional Italian ice cream.
+It was opened in 1932 by Pietro Rossi and, until 2006, was still run by his descendants.

-Founded in 1900, Priamo Pellicci named his café in East London after his wife, Elide Pellicci, in.
-117 years on it’s still family owned, and was listed in 2005 for its pristine 1946 décor.
+Founded in 1900, Priamo Pellicci named his café in East London after his wife, Elide Pellicci.
+117 years on, it’s still family-owned and was listed in 2005 for its pristine 1946 décor.

-Bedford Brick Works, Grade II listed
+8. Bedford Brick Works, Bedfordshire

-The community originated in the 1950s when the London Brick Company held an employment drive in southern Italy, due to post-war labour shortages.
+The community originated in the 1950s when the London Brick Company held an employment drive in southern Italy due to post-war labour shortages.
 This prompted thousands of men to travel to England with their families, looking for work.

 The Italian community remains strong, and the town has its own Italian Honorary Consulate.